The Devil Wears Prada| 2006

 The hotel room, supposedly at the ‘Plaza Athenée’, where Andy gets a glimpse of the vulnerable Miranda, sans make-up, is back at the St Regis Hotel, in its Presidential Suite.

-Although it is a French restaurant – in terms of cuisine – you’ll find the typical ‘Parisian’ restaurant where Andy enjoys an evening with Christian on New York’s East Side. .
-It’s L’Absinthe, 227 East 67th Street at 3rd Avenue.
+Although it is a French restaurant – in terms of cuisine – you’ll find the typical ‘Parisian’ restaurant where Andy enjoys an evening with Christian on New York’s East Side.
+It was L’Absinthe, which stood at 227 East 67th Street at 3rd Avenue for 20 years until suddenly – and unexpectedly – closing in 2014.

 And Christian’s chic hotel, where Andy discovers about the secret plans lined up for Runway magazine, is the W Times Square, 1567 Broadway.